microsoft/rpi-resources/headless-setup/README.md

     1. Add the Network name and password in to the file
     1. Save and close the file

-*What are these files? ssh is an empty file that lets Raspian know to enable Secured Socket Host when first initializing the operating system. wpa_supplicant.conf allows you to enter your WiFi credentials at setup.*
+*What are these files? ssh is an empty file that lets Raspberry Pi OS know to enable Secured Socket Host when first initializing the operating system. wpa_supplicant.conf allows you to enter your WiFi credentials at setup.*

 ## Configuring your Raspberry Pi